 - After-hours and weekend emergency care may be excluded.

 - Choice of vet might also be an issue.

 - The amount paid for specific treatments.
 Some policies have a schedule of treatments and payout amounts, which might be substantially less than what your local and trusted vet might charge you.

-Furthermore when making a claim on pet insurance almost all insurers will require you to pay your vet first, and you claim the money back from the insurer.
+Furthermore, when making a claim on pet insurance almost all insurers will require you to pay your vet first, and you claim the money back from the insurer.
 It is of little use taking out an insurance policy if you can’t obtain funds in a hurry to pay a bill.
 It may take a number of weeks for your insurer to accept your claim.

 With so many variances between insurance policies, how can you expect to make the best decision?

-How to choose an insurer
+How to choose the right pet insurer?

 As with any insurer the primary consideration is will they pay out if I make a claim?